-4Students must maintain a cumulative GPA of 3.50 and have the approval of the program coordinator in order to qualify to write a thesis.
-Students who do not qualify or wish to opt out of the thesis must include RD 806 Reading Course (in the area of their concentration) and two electives (6) typically in the area of their concentration.
+Students must maintain a cumulative GPA of 3.50 and have the approval of the program coordinator to qualify to write a thesis.
+Students who are not working on the Thesis Track must include RD 806 and two electives in the area of their concentration.